QEC-pages/vecdec/README.md

 `ntot`.
 In reality, the number of rounds is calculated as $\lceil$ `ntot/nvec`
 $\rceil$, where `nvec` is another command line argument (default `nvec=16`).
 In each round, `nvec` different syndrome vectors will be generated and processed.
+Ideally, `nvec` should be a factor `64`, since 64-bit integers are used to store binary vectors internally.

+The parameter `nfail`, when non-zero, will cause execution to stop after accumulating a given number of logical errors.

 The parameter `lerr` (currently `unsupported`), when non-zero, specifies the maximum number of non-zero error bits outside of the index set to try before